E-Flight Club Nights presents....

 On October 27 you'll get the answers directly from the people who create your weather bulletin.

-This won't be a dry theory lesson - Helga understands like no other what meteorological knowledge is crucial for all types of pilots.
+This won't be a dry theory lesson - Helga understands like no other which meteorological knowledge is crucial for all types of pilots.
 From interpreting weather charts to recognizing dangerous situations that aren't immediately obvious.

 For all pilots who want to improve their weather briefing skills.
 For experienced pilots who want to learn the finer points.
 For instructors who want to pass on advanced meteorological knowledge to their students.